Glorious Revolution (Spain): Revolution

 In September 1868, naval forces under admiral Juan Bautista Topete mutinied in Cadiz.
-This was the same city where a half-century before, Rafael del Riego had launched his coup against Isabella's father.
+This was the same city where a half-century before, Rafael del Riego had launched his coup against Isabella's father, Ferdinand VII.

 When the generals Prim and Francisco Serrano denounced the government, much of the army defected to the revolutionary generals on their arrival in Spain.
 The queen made a brief show of force at the Battle of Alcolea, where her loyal moderado generals under Manuel Pavia were defeated by General Serrano.

 In 1868, Queen Isabella crossed into France and retired from Spanish politics.
 She lived there in exile, at the Palacio Castilla in Paris, until her death in 1904.

 Aftermath

 The revolutionary spirit that had just overthrown the Spanish government lacked direction; the coalition of liberals, moderates, and republicans were faced with the incredible task of creating a government that would suit them better than had Isabella.
 Control of the government passed to Francisco Serrano, an architect of the revolution against Baldomero Espartero's dictatorship.
 The Cortes initially rejected the notion of a republic; Serrano was named regent while a search was launched for a suitable monarch to lead the country.
 In 1869, the Cortes wrote and promulgated a liberal constitution, the first such constitution in Spain since 1812.

 The search for a suitable king proved to be problematic for the Cortes.
 The republicans were mostly willing to accept a monarch if he was capable and abided by a constitution.
 Prim, a perennial rebel against the Isabelline governments, was named regent in 1869.
 The aged Espartero was brought up as an option, still having considerable sway among the progressives; even after he rejected the notion of being named king, he received eight votes for his coronation in the final tally.
 Many proposed Isabella's young son Alfonso (the future Alfonso XII of Spain), but others thought that he would be dominated by his mother and inherit her flaws.
 Ferdinand of Saxe-Coburg, the former regent of neighboring Portugal, was sometimes mentioned as a possibility.
 Politicians feared that a nomination offered to Prince Leopold of Hohenzollern-Sigmaringen would trigger a Franco-Prussian War.

 In August 1870, they selected an Italian prince, Amadeo of Savoy.
 The younger son of Victor Emmanuel II of Italy, Amadeo had less of the troublesome political baggage that a German or French claimant would bring, and his liberal credentials were strong.
-He was elected King as Amadeo I of Spain on November 3, 1870.
+He was elected King as Amadeo I of Spain on 3 November 1870.

-He landed in Cartagena on November 27, the same day that Juan Prim was assassinated while leaving the Cortes.
+He landed in Cartagena on 27 December, the same day that Juan Prim was assassinated while leaving the Cortes.
 Amadeo swore upon the general's corpse that he would uphold Spain's constitution.
 He lasted two years, after which the parties formed the first Spanish Republic.
 That in turn lasted two years.
 No political force was willing to restore Isabella; instead, in 1875 the Cortes proclaimed Isabella's son as King Alfonso XII.